puppetlabs/puppet-specifications/language/types_values_variables.md

 A value of `Undef` type is assignable to any other *optional* type with the meaning *it is allowed to have no value*.
 This is achieved by using the type `Optional[T]` instead of just the type `T`.

+### The Default Type

+The type of the expression `default` is `Default`.
+The `Default` type is used to signal special behavior for various expressions in the language.

 ## Puppet Types